AmrAliDv/Model-Based/Powertrain Performance Design/readme.md

 | Top Speed                            | 225 km/h                 |
 | Maximum Frontal Area                 | 2.22 m<sup>2</sup>       |

-***The goal of the powertrain design is to achieve key performance requirements such as range, acceleration time and top speed***
+***The goal of the powertrain design is to achieve key performance requirements, including a top speed of 225 km/h, acceleration from 0 to 100 km/h in 6.1 seconds, and a driving range of 491 km.***

 #### Design Process Overview
 1. Calculation of Vehicle Parameters.